 In general, you must use forms prescribed by the Illinois Department of Revenue.
-Separate statements not on forms provided or approved by the department will not be accepted and IL-1120-ST Instructions (R-12/06) you will be asked for appropriate documentation.
+Separate statements not on forms provided or approved by the department will not be accepted and you will be asked for appropriate documentation.
 Failure to comply with this requirement may result in the delay of processing your return or generating any refund.
 Additionally, failure to submit appropriate documentation when requested may result in a referral to our Audit Bureau for compliance action.

-S corporations must file Form IL-1120-ST. Do not send a computer printout with line numbers and dollar amounts attached to a blank copy of the return.
+S corporations must complete Form IL-1120-ST. Do not send a computer printout with line numbers and dollar amounts attached to a blank copy of the return.
 Computer generated printouts are not acceptable, even if they are in the same format as the department forms.
 Computer generated forms from a department-approved software developer are acceptable.